 Something similar had happened when I was 6 years old, on my first sleepover at one of my classmate’s.
 Our moms were best friends; my mother was the choir leader at our little church in the village, and her mother sang alongside her.
 My friend’s father was one of the two village policemen, and he used to sit in his easy chair in the livingroom and shout out orders.
 During the night, as my friend and I lay asleep in her bed together, I woke up to find that her father was pulling me down to the foot of the bed.
 I asked him what he was doing, and he told me to go back to sleep.
 I watched as he pulled my girlfriend down, then I went back to sleep.
 In the morning, when my friend’s mother asked me how I slept, I told her that her husband had “come in and woke us up”.
 She dismissed my statement stating that he had just gone to use the bathroom.
 When my mother arrived to pick me up, I immediately told her about being awakened in the middle of the night, and the other woman looked at her and explained that he had just gone to use the bathroom.

 As I grew into adulthood I always remembered these events vividly, but I never dealt with the emotional impact that they had on me.
-What kind of a world was I living in, when the people that I was supposed to trust and idealize as protectors were raping me in the middle of the night or in a church, as they pleased?
 My mother, who was supposed to be my most trusted guardian, could only dismiss my allegations as some sort of imaginary concoction or misinterpretation of the events.
 As a result of my fear of reprisal from the church and my mother’s non-action, I learned to keep things to myself after that.
 Since these two very notable experiences had happened during my primary development years, I was hardly able to deal with them on my own.
 At home I was nicknamed “Gluck”, short for “Gloria the Suck”, because I was always crying for my mother.

 As a result of my early childhood experiences, I was extremely shy.
 Although I was able to articulate my viewpoints with my close friends, I was unable to master any form of communication with groups.
 Instead, I would utter some silly phrase or out-of-context comment that would make others look at me strangely.
 As a teenager I decided that I wasn’t going to follow the path that everyone else was heading for.
 I couldn’t, because I had these terrible secrets, and felt I would never fit in.
 So I abandoned the ideals that had been presented to me as a child, and began to search for more meaning in my life.
 I felt there was something terribly hypocritical about the trappings of a so-called normal life, so I decided that I would seek that which was real.
 At least what was real to me.